- My app crashes while offline, will I get the report?

 TestFairy has a Troubleshooting tool to guide the tester or developer through the debugging of such problems.
 Simply visit https://my.testfairy.com/my/troubleshooting using Safari on your iOS device and follow the instructions.

 If all this fails, please contact support by click on the Support button in your account page.
+Try to get the system logs from the device if possible as this makes debugging this sorts of problems a lot easier.
 We do our best to help debug causes and improve our one-of-a-kind Troubleshooting tool.

 When using the TestFairy iOS SDK, all sessions are anonymous.
 Without access to device information, TestFairy cannot tell what's the email address of the tester.